nhsx/digital-health-insights/index.md

 Patients with a long term condition were also more than twice as likely to order repeat prescriptions, 4% more likely to access their medical records online and 2% more likely to book appointments online.

-#### The oldest and youngest age groups were least likely to use online GP services.
+### The oldest and youngest age groups were least likely to use online GP services

 {% include online_activities_all.html %}